LexMainye/Air-Quality-Project-/README.md

 All charts are rendered using **Plotly**, and the dataset is filtered live using **Pandas**, enabling fast and smooth updates based on UI selections.

 ---

-Would you like me to generate a sample screenshot (mock-up) to show what the dashboard might look like in the README as an image?
-Or write deployment instructions (`run.py` or `app.py`) + `requirements.txt` next?